 The actual cost of maintaining The Lightning Field and accommodating visits greatly exceeds visitor fees.
 Contributions toward the operating expenses of The Lightning Field are appreciated, and donations beyond the listed rates are tax-deductible.
 Scroll down to the Support The Lightning Field section to make a donation.

-Once you have secured a date, you will receive an email with instructions for payment and confirmation.
+Once a date has been secured, visitors will receive an email with a registration link and instructions for payment and confirmation.

-Your reservation is confirmed only upon our receipt of your reservation form and payment in full within five days of receiving your hold email.
-We cannot accept payment upon your arrival in Quemado, New Mexico.
-If you need to cancel a booking after you have submitted payment, please do so as soon as possible.
-We can refund you for your canceled visit only if we are able to re-book your visit date for another guest regardless of the reason for the cancellation.
+A reservation is confirmed only upon receipt of the registration form and payment in full within five days of receiving the hold email.
+Payment is not accepted upon arrival in Quemado, New Mexico.
+If you need to cancel a booking after submitting a payment, please do so as soon as possible.
+If a booking is canceled for reasons other than those listed under the Cancellations section below, the reservation is nonrefundable unless the spot is rebooked by a party on the waitlist.

-The Lightning Field is located in a remote area in the high desert in western New Mexico.
-Extreme weather events may occur that cause The Lightning Field to pause operations on short notice.
-Guests should be aware that there is a risk your visit may need to be canceled on short notice if we cannot safely access the visitor cabin due to such events.
-If your visit is canceled due to extreme weather, you may request that Dia attempt to re-book you at a later date in the season (though we cannot guarantee availability) or that your visitor fees be refunded.
-No additional refund for cost of travel or other guest expenses will be provided.
+The Lightning Field is located in a remote area in the high desert in Western New Mexico.
+Extreme weather events can occur that cause The Lightning Field to pause operations on short notice.
+Please be aware that there is a risk your visit may be cancelled on short notice if we cannot safely access the visitor cabin due to such events.
+If your visit is cancelled due to extreme weather, Dia can attempt to rebook you later in the season (though we cannot guarantee availability), rebook your visit for the following season, or you can request a refund.
+No additional refund for cost of travel or other expenses will be provided.

-It is important to arrange your travel plans to meet this schedule, as off-schedule trips cannot be accommodated.
-If you will be arriving from Arizona, please note that Arizona does not observe Daylight Savings Time (DST), and so New Mexico time is one hour later than Arizona during the summer months.
+It is important that visitors meet this schedule, as off-schedule trips cannot be accommodated.
+If arriving from Arizona, please note that during the summer months, New Mexico’s time is one hour later than Arizona’s time.

 Located in the high desert at an elevation of 7,200 feet, The Lightning Field is situated on a flat plain.
-Mornings and evenings can be cold; days are usually not warmer than 85 degrees.
+Depending on the time of day and month, the weather ranges from 30 to 90 degrees.
 The terrain is generally flat but can be rough or muddy depending on weather conditions, and there are no improved trails.
-Visitors should be prepared to walk over flat but rough terrain and should bring at least one pair of sturdy walking shoes or boots, sunglasses, a sun hat, warm clothing, insect repellant, and a raincoat or windbreaker.
+Visitors should be prepared to walk over flat but rough terrain and should bring a pair of sturdy walking shoes or boots.
+We also recommend sunglasses, a hat, sunscreen, layers for varying temperatures, insect repellant, a raincoat/windbreaker, and a water bottle.

 Although lightning storms typically occur in this area from mid-July through August and may also occur at other times during the visiting season, the probability of lightning during your visit cannot be predicted.